BlackWasp

 2Indian PruneJujubeKiwiLime

-The table can be represented in an array with two dimensions.
-The first dimension will traverse the row numbers and the second dimension the columns.
-To declare such an array a comma is required in the initial data type definition and the two dimension boundaries are included in the square brackets.
+The first dimension of the array will traverse the row numbers and the second dimension the columns.
+To declare such an array the dimension boundaries are comma separated in the square brackets.
 The same notation is used to access the individual variables.

 string[,] table = new string[3,4];